Italian

 diluvio

-Pioggia estremamente intensa e abbondante che cade in poco tempo.
+Pioggia molto intensa e abbondante che cade in breve tempo, causando spesso allagamenti.

 English: deluge, downpour

-- E acciò che Dio non gli potesse più nuocere per diluvio d’acqua, come avea fatto alla prima etade, sì ordinò di fare la maravigliosa opera della torre di Babel. — And, so that God could not bring him harm with a deluge of water anymore, as he did in the first age, so he ordered the wonderful work of the Tower of Babel be made.
+- E acciò che Dio non gli potesse più nuocere per diluvio d’acqua, come avea fatto alla prima etade, sì ordinò di fare la maravigliosa opera della torre di Babel. — And so that God could no longer destroy them with a deluge, as he had done in the first age, he ordered the marvelous work of the Tower of Babel to be built.

-Grande quantità d'acqua che sommerge un territorio; inondazione.
+Grande quantità d'acqua che sommerge un territorio, provocando un'inondazione.

 English: flood